xswitch/battleship/readme.md

 >>> Check if hit/miss/used
 >>>> if used, display error and go again else record result and send hit()
 >>>>> Check if all ships are sunken if not, change player and start from step 1
-# Appropriate checks for sunken ships and whatnot
 # Simple AI
 # Placing of ships
 # Drag & Drop